 Closing costs are the fees for services, taxes or special interest charges that surround the purchase of a home.
 They include up front loan points, title insurance, escrow or closing day charges, document fees, prepaid interest and property taxes.
 When comparing loans make sure you get all the facts about closing costs before you choose a lender.

 A conforming loan is defined by the maximum amount you may borrow.
 The maximum amount varies depending on the number of individual residential units in the property:

-Any loan amount above these limits is considered a jumbo loan.
+Any loan amount above the conforming maximum amount is considered a jumbo-conforming loan.

 The Economic Stimulus Act of 2008 establishes temporary increases to investor conventional loan limits for the first lien mortgage loans in high-cost areas, as defined by the U.S. Department of Housing and Urban Development (HUD).

 A ratio used by lenders to calculate the loan amount requested as a percentage of the value of a home.
 To determine the loan to value ratio, divide the loan amount by the home's value.
 The LTV ratio is used to determine what loan types the borrower qualifies for as well as the cost and fees associated with obtaining the loan.

 MI, or Mortgage Insurance, insures the lender against possible default.
 It is required when the borrower is making a cash down payment of less than 20 percent of the purchase price.